WangZhibin/xrootd-rados-cms/README.md

   ofs.cmslib /path/to/libRadosCms.so

 It is necessary to tell which Ceph cluster it should interface with.
-This is done by adding the following file to the same configuration file indicated above:
+This is done by adding the following line to the same configuration file indicated above:

   radoscms.config /path/to/your/ceph.conf

-The Rados CMNS plug-in maps pools with object names' prefixes.
+The Rados CMS plug-in maps pools with object names' prefixes.
 Thus, it is possible to configure which prefixes point to which pools by setting the *radoscms.pools* variable in the configuration file similar to the following example: